sourceoptics/source_optics/README.md

 ### Postgresql Setup

-For a complete setup guide to postgresql setup please refer to an operating system specific guide.
-Usually you have  to enable postgres and initialize the database directory before it can be used.
+Before any databases can be created, postgresql must be initialized:
+* rc.d style: `service postgresql initdb`.
+* systemd: `postgresql-setup initdb`

 The default name of the database used is called `srcopt`.
-For things to run smoothly you must first create a role for the unix user you wish to run srcOptics as.
+It is created using the `init` command.
+For things to run smoothly you must first create a role for the unix user you wish to run srcoptics as.
 The role needs to have createdb permissions along with ownership of the `srcopt` database.

 ```
-srcopt=CREATE ROLE <username> [ [ WITH ] option [ ... ] ]
+CREATE ROLE <username> WITH CREATEDB SUPERUSER;

--- may also need --
-srcopt=# alter user <username> createdb;
-ALTER ROLE
-srcopt=# ALTER DATABASE srcopt OWNER TO <username>;
+ALTER DATABASE srcopt OWNER TO <username>;
-ALTER DATABASE
 ```
+For more roles, refer to the [documentation](https://www.w3resource.com/PostgreSQL/postgresql-database-roles.php)

 ### Dev info / Random tips

+* SCSS file must be compiled into CSS for changes to take effect.
-* Run `sass --watch --no-source-map --style compressed srcOptics/static/_scss:srcOptics/static` during development to build css files
+  * Run `sass --watch --no-source-map --style compressed srcoptics/static/_scss:srcoptics/static` during development to build css files
   * If you use macports, the `sass` utility is not installed, only the raw compiler `sassc`.
 Here is a hacky one liner you can use to create main.css with only `sassc`:

 ```
-cat srcOptics/static/_scss/main.scss srcOptics/static/_scss/*.scss | sassc -I srcOptics/static/_scss --style compressed -s > srcOptics/static/main.css
+cat srcoptics/static/_scss/main.scss srcoptics/static/_scss/*.scss | sassc -I srcoptics/static/_scss --style compressed -s > srcoptics/static/main.css
 ```

-* Like most Django projects, the `settings.py` file contains many useful variables for configuring srcOptics.
+* Like most Django projects, the `settings.py` file contains many useful variables for configuring srcoptics.
 These should all be heavily commented

 * Django 1.11 has a different include path for `urls`, which will cause an exception when trying to load `urls.py`.
 Use Django 2.0 or higher to avoid differences such as this.